What are Long-Term Care Partnership Programs?

 Let’s back up; all states (except for California) have an asset limit for long-term care Medicaid, which generally speaking, is $2,000.
 See state-specific asset limits.
 Certain assets are exempt (noncountable) from this limit, including one’s primary home, household furnishings, personal items, and a vehicle.
 Applicants who have countable assets over the Medicaid limit must “spend down” the extra assets in order to meet Medicaid’s asset limit, and hence, qualify for long-term care Medicaid.

 Medicaid has a Look-Back Period of 5 years in which all asset transfers immediately preceding one’s long-term care Medicaid application date are scrutinized to ensure none were given away or sold for less than fair market value.
 New York is an exception and currently has no Look-Back Period for long-term Home and Community Based Services.
-The state plans to implement a 2.5 year Look-Back Period no earlier than March 31, 2024.
+The state plans to implement a 2.5 year Look-Back Period sometime in 2025.
 If one violates the Look-Back Rule, Medicaid assumes it was done to meet the asset limit, and persons are penalized with a period of Medicaid ineligibility.
 With the elimination of California’s asset limit eff.
 1/1/24, any asset transfers made in this state, on or after this date, are not subject to the Look-Back Rule.

 Returning to the topic of Qualified State Long-Term Care Partnership Programs, these programs protect all, or a portion, of an elderly individual’s assets from Medicaid’s asset limit should they require long-term care Medicaid.
 Stated differently, assets above and beyond the asset limit (generally $2,000) are protected and do not have to be “spent down” for qualification purposes.
 The exact amount that is protected is based on the amount a senior’s Partnership Policy has paid out for long-term care.
 Essentially, an amount equal to that paid out by one’s Long-Term Care Partnership Policy is protected from Medicaid’s asset limit.